HansMeershoek/data-profiler/CONTRIBUTING.md

 ### Suggesting Enhancements

 Have an idea for improving pytics?
-Submit a feature request using our [feature request template](https://github.com/HansMeershoek/pytics/issues/new?template=feature_request.md).
+Submit a feature request using my [feature request template](https://github.com/HansMeershoek/pytics/issues/new?template=feature_request.md).

 When suggesting enhancements:
 1. Explain the problem you're trying to solve